Promotional Booths and Tables

 Five tables are available in the Student Center Lobby for ASA-recognized student groups and MIT departments to promote their events and organizations.
 Tables number eight and ten are near Copy Tech and have a jack to run a credit card machine.
 Tables number nine and eleven are near LaVerde's.
 Table number 12 is outside of the MIT Federal Credit Union.

 When it comes to the preparation, presentation, and storage of food, care and attention must be used to insure proper health, licensing, and risk management.
-All food-service sales, particularly those in either Lobby 10 or the Student Center Lobby, present special concerns and require additional planning.
+All food-service sales, particularly those in either Memorial Lobby (10) or the Student Center Lobby, present special concerns and require additional planning.
 In each location, food sales must conform to the health and sanitation requirements as specified by the City of Cambridge Health Department.
 This includes specific requirements for the proper preparation and storage (heating and cooling) of foods; required handling procedures; and use of cleansing agents.
 Food items, particularly those containing dairy products, meat, and fish, are highly susceptible to spoilage and can cause sickness or even death in some cases.
 Spoilage can begin whenever food is maintained at temperatures between 40 degrees (F) to 140 degrees (F), so planning is essential.
-Sales in Lobby 10 or Student Center Lobby may require a City of Cambridge food license for each day of the sales.
+Sales in Memorial Lobby (10) or Student Center Lobby may require a City of Cambridge food license for each day of the sales.
 Please contact the CAC for particular requirements or for assistance in determining appropriate foods.
 Failure to comply with these important code requirements can lead to closure of the sale, loss of future scheduling opportunities, and disciplinary action.